 Medical red flags: Cancer, Vascular, Lung and Heart Disease

-Frozen shoulder/Adhesive Capsulitis (no history of trauma, severe loss of passive range of motion, 35-60 years)
+Frozen shoulder/Stiff Shoulder/Adhesive Capsulitis / Neurological Guarding (severe loss of passive range of motion, 35-60 years)

-Glenohumeral joint arthritis (least likely, >65 years, slow onset, severe loss of range of motion)
+Glenohumeral joint arthritis (least likely, >65 years, slow onset, severe loss of rotation range of motion)

-Psycho-social: Work, leisure, relationships and life factors, beliefs and fears
+Work, leisure, family, relationships, life experience, beliefs and fears

 As you can see there are a lot of potential diagnoses that is why it is best to have a physical examination by a physiotherapist, or medical professional in your area.
 They will be able to discuss with you whether imaging ultrasound or MRI is also appropriate (MRI can only be requested by an orthopaedic surgeon in New Zealand).